About Non-Slip Mats, Treads & Appliques

 At SlipX Solutions®, we produce a variety of mats, accessories, treads and non-slip bath appliques that provide reliable anti-slip resistance.
 Here we'll discuss the differences between the various materials we use, as well as some lesser known uses for our non-slip products.

-Available in white and clear, these non-slip appliques adhere using sturdy suction cups, making them easy to remove and clean.
+Available in clear, these non-slip appliques adhere using sturdy suction cups, making them easy to remove and clean.
 They'll be the last bathtub appliques you buy.

 Clownfish Tub Tattoos